chen-grace-p4/project02/README.md

   * (NEW) clients are identified by usernames based on their file descriptor number

 * **Working with Files (Kyle)**
-  * (OMITTED) send files or images over the server so that other clients can access/see them
   * (NEW) CHATLOG: Saves all messages sent by the users into a file (chat.log) using the `chatlog` struct.
 All users/clients can access the CHATLOG using -c or -chatlog.
+    * CHATLOG records:
+      * the message
+      * the user who sent the message
+      * the time when the message was sent
   * (NEW) ACTIVITYLOG: Saves all "activities" performed in the chat server into a file (activity.log) using the `activitylog` struct.
-UserIDs are NOT recorded in the file, thus making this an "anonymous" ACTIVITYLOG.
 All users/clients can access the ACTIVITYLOG using -a or -activitylog.
-    * SEVEN different "activities" are recorded in the ACTIVITYLOG:
+    * SEVEN different activities are recorded in the ACTIVITYLOG:
       * 1: User connected
       * 2: User disconnected
       * 3: User sent a message